 - Rezoning could allow for 100,000-200,000 square feet of building

 - Potomac Yard will include co-location with affordable housing, potentially for teachers, and other incentives transferred from Block 4 designation.

 Does staff have preliminary thoughts on how a "fluid" campus feel could be maintained under Option A of the connected model, assuming that the STEAM building is housed at a site that is built at the Minnie Howard campus?

 Yes, the concept is that every student would take their science and math classes at the Minnie Howard campus.
-Currently, T.C.
-Williams students travel back and forth between the two campuses; a similar approach and process can be used with the STEAM model at Minnie Howard.
+Currently, Alexandria City High School students travel back and forth between the two campuses; a similar approach and process can be used with the STEAM model at Minnie Howard.

 Can you describe the limitations on how high we can build on the Minnie Howard site?